Relic of Saint Francis with a charming wooden frame carved and gilded with fine gold

 Relic of Saint Francis with a charming carved wooden frame gilded with fine gold.
 In the center, the relic is contained within a metal reliquary stand.
 The back has been re-lined with silver paper.
 Italy, early 19th century.
 In good condition.

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
-This is a nod to history, the creation, and design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its characteristic features.
+This is a nod to history, creating and designing classic and timeless furniture.
+There are many different styles in antique furniture, each with its own distinctive features.

 Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly shaped pearl.
-These were highly ornate, luxurious pieces designed to radiate splendor and serve a role in opulence.
+The next style is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly shaped pearl.
+These were highly ornate, luxurious pieces designed to shine with splendor and play a significant role in opulence.
 Materials were selectively chosen to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance style was quite heavy and substantial.
-It used brown stains, moldings, strong bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-Mythology and ancient times also inspired this style, with supports and legs often taking animal forms.
+Today, we can observe how strongly the Baroque style influenced modern classic furniture, which is often designed with a strong resemblance to the historical period.
+An important style as well is Renaissance.
+Which flourished in the 15th and 16th centuries and also left a significant mark on furniture design.
+Renaissance style was quite heavy and solid.
+It used brown stains, cornices, sturdy bases, and reliefs.
+These products were quite distinctive but also opened up new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance-style furniture.
-Currently, many global brands reproduce such furniture, inspired by Italian and French artisans.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+Lion paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French creators, paying homage to the beauty of Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
-This is especially important when searching for an elegant antique piece suitable for your interior.
+This is especially important when searching for an elegant antique that suits your interior.

-The key to prestigious antique furniture is originality.
-This is ultimately crucial for buyers, as many forgeries circulate on the market.
-Luxury Products provides documentation confirming the authenticity of each item with its description and photos.
-We have at your disposal art appraisers, historians, and experts from around the world.
+The key aspect of prestigious antique furniture is originality.
+This is ultimately crucial for buyers, as the market is flooded with counterfeits.
+Luxury Products provides documentation confirming the authenticity of each item, matching the description and photos.
+We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details